Psychological Effects of Homeschooling Later in Life: My Experience & Evidence

 - no deschooling plans

-- legalism as opposed to gospel-centered approaches
+- legalism as opposed to gospel-centred approaches

 - abusive or neglectful parents